 Bunnicula is a children’s book series created by Deborah and James Howe.
 The titular character was a rabbit found by the Monroe family—father Robert, mother Ann, and brothers Peter and Toby--in a theater during a screening of Dracula; leading to Ann coming up with his cute name.
-Bunnicula was an odd rabbit: possessing fangs instead of the normal buck teeth, able to get out of his cage without using the door and could also open the refrigerator on his own, and instead of eating vegetables he would use his fangs to suck their juices out of them leaving a white husk behind.
+Bunnicula was an unusual rabbit; not only could he get out of his cage without using the door or open the refrigerator on his own, but he had fangs instead of the usual buck teeth which he used to suck the juices out of vegetables, leaving a white husk behind.

 |The first Bunnicula showing Bunnicula and Harold.|

-Although Bunnicula is the title character, the series is actually told from the perspective of the Monroe’s dog, Harold, and follows his adventures as he unravels the mystery of the family’s strange new pet and eventually befriends him.
-In fact, the story attributed the writing of the actual books to him.
+Although Bunnicula is the title character, the series is actually told from the perspective of the Monroe’s dog, Harold, and follows his adventures as he unravels the mystery of the family’s strange new pet and their eventual friendship.
+In fact, the story attributed the writing of the actual books to Harold.
 He also had to put up with the paranoid antics of Chester, the family’s cat, who held onto the unwavering belief that Bunnicula was truly a vampire and would turn carnivorous one day and must be destroyed.
 However, Chester eventually decided to befriend Bunnicula and protect him from his own nature.
 Although often implied and hinted at, it was never explicitly stated if Bunnicula was actually a vampire or supernatural in nature.

 |The 40th anniversary edition.|